 In many human cancers, $TGF\beta$ signaling is associated with lack of response to PD-(L)1 blockade, particularly in patients with tumors harboring an immune excluded phenotype (i.e., CD8+ T cells present in nearby stroma but excluded from the tumor parenchyma).
 We have observed multiple mouse models that recapitulate the immune-excluded phenotype and are resistant to PD-1 blockade become responsive to the combination of SRK-181-mIgG1, the murine analog of SRK-181, and an anti- PD-1 antibody.
 These models, including the MBT-2 bladder cancer model, the Cloudman S91 melanoma model and the EMT6 breast cancer model, were poorly responsive or unresponsive to single agent treatment with either anti-PD-1 or SRK-181-mIgG1, with little or no effect on tumor growth.
 However, in representative experiments, the combination of SRK-181-mIgG1 and anti-PD-1 resulted in tumor regressions of 72%, 57% and 70% in these three mouse models, respectively.
-Furthermore, the combination treatment led to statistically significant survival benefit in all three models (See "Preclinical Evidence in Overcoming Resistance to Checkpoint Inhibition").
+Furthermore, the combination treatment led to statistically significant survival benefit in all three models.

 Our Phase 1 DRAGON clinical trial is intended to initially evaluate our therapeutic hypothesis that SRK-181 in combination with anti-PD-(L)1 therapy may overcome resistance to anti-PD-(L)1 therapy and lead to anti-tumor responses.
 This clinical trial in patients with locally advanced or metastatic solid tumors is ongoing and investigates the safety, PK and efficacy of SRK-181.
-The DRAGON trial consists of two parts: Part A (dose escalation of SRK-181 as a single-agent or in combination with an approved anti-PD-(L)1 therapy) and Part B (dose expansion evaluating SRK-181 in combination with an approved anti-PD-(L)1 therapy) and Part B (dose expansion evaluating SRK-181 in combination with an approved anti-PD-(L)1 antibody therapy).
+The DRAGON trial consists of two parts: Part A (dose escalation of SRK-181 as a single-agent or in combination with an approved anti-PD-(L)1 therapy) and Part B (dose expansion evaluating SRK-181 in combination with an approved anti-PD-(L)1 antibody therapy).
 Part B encompasses five active cohorts, including urothelial carcinoma, cutaneous melanoma, non-small cell lung cancer, clear cell renal cell carcinoma and head and neck squamous cell carcinoma, and commenced in 2021 and completed enrollment in December 2023.
-Safety, efficacy and biomarker data were presented in November 2023 at the SITC 38th Annual Meeting.
-Data presented continues to support proof-of-concept for SRK-181 in 28 heavily pretreated patients with ccRCC resistant to anti-PD-1.
+We continue to treat patients who remain on study.
+Safety, efficacy and biomarker data were presented in June 2024 at the ASCO annual meeting and in November 2024 at the SITC 39th Annual Meeting.
+The data showed encouraging responses in heavily pretreated and anti-PD-(L)1 resistant patients across multiple tumor types.
+Data presented continues to support proof-of-concept for SRK-181 in 30 heavily pretreated patients with ccRCC resistant to anti-PD-1.
 SRK-181 was generally well tolerated and showed promising anti-tumor activity in this patient population.
-Of 28 evaluable patients in the ccRCC cont, six patients treated with SRK-181 in combination with performed partial responses ("PRs") and achieved a best tumor reduction of 33% to 93%, with an objective response rate of 21.4%.
-In the biomarker analysis for ccRCC, levels of circulating granulocytic myeloid-derived suppressor cells ("gMDSC") correlated with SRK-181 in combination with pembrolizumab.
+Of 30 patients in the ccRCC cohort, seven patients treated with SRK-181 in combination with pembrolizumab had documented response, achieving a best tumor reduction of 40% to 100%, with an objective response rate of 23.3%.
+In the biomarker analysis, SRK-181 combined with pembrolizumab established proof of mechanism in patients by creating a proinflammatory tumor microenvironment across multiple tumor types.
 Safety data from ccRCC cohort continue to show SRK-181 is generally well tolerated.
-The data cutoff for all analyses was August 29, 2023.
+In ccRCC patients, responders had higher basal levels of activated CD8+ T cells, higher T-regs, as well as higher TGFβ1 expression.
+The data cutoff for all analyses was September 9, 2024.

 We believe that the DRAGON trial achieved its study objectives by showing objective, durable clinical responses in patients with ccRCC resistant to PD-1 therapy beyond what is expected from continuing PD-1 alone.
-It is anticipated that emerging data from the DRAGON trial will be presented at medical meetings in the future.
+We anticipate that emerging data from the DRAGON trial will be presented at medical meetings in the future.